mnc1337/Flask-Web-Server/README.md

 ## Some words about structure:
 - archive (7z) - folder with an archive and .txt file with hash sums of archive;
 - helpful_files - folder with additional files that provide functions like generating new values, hashing existing and configuring the server protection;
-- static - folder for static files(css/js/images etc.):
+- static - folder for static files (css/js/images etc.):
-    - css: contains .css files(styles for HTML-pages);
+    - css: contains .css files (styles for HTML-pages);
-    - js: contains .js files(scripts for HTML-pages);
+    - js: contains .js files (scripts for HTML-pages);
 - templates - folder which contains HTML-pages;
 - uploads - folder for files, uploaded from server;
-- app.py - main file that unites all project and helps to start all server(from one file).
+- app.py - main file that unites all project files and helps to start all server (from one file).

 ---